Helping you give the best math instruction at home

 Math on the Level helps you keep children motivated and interested in learning, because even when something is 'hard" to understand, they can still learn other concepts.
 On the other hand, a child who understands a concept easily shouldn't have to wade through pages and pages of repetitive information and busywork.
 If he grasps the concept quickly, Math on the Level allows him to move on.
 After you show your child the new concept, as soon as he understands and can do it independently, the concept is put on his Review Chart for ongoing practice, and you can move on to teach another concept.
 If one of those "teaching moments" occurs in life when you can explain a math concept, you don't need to make your child re-learn it later in a textbook.
 Instead, once learned, it is put on a Review Chart and will then be practiced on a consistent basis to ensure it isn't forgotten.
 Children who excel in math love this curriculum because it lets them move quickly and not get bogged down in unnecessary busywork.

-As homeschoolers, we have the opportunity to teach math in the context of daily life.
+As home educators, we have the opportunity to teach math in the context of daily life.
 Math is used all around us.
-Therefore, instead of using a textbook, we can use cooking as an opportunity to teach fraction concepts.
-When we go shopping, we can teach our chidlren to estimate total price, learn weights, and understand sales tax.
+Therefore, instead of using a textbook, we can use cooking as an opportunity to teach concepts like fractions.
+When we go shopping, we can teach our children to estimate total price, learn weights, and understand sales tax.
 In the car our children can learn and use the math operations involved with calculating the car's gas mileage.
 When we play games together, our children can develop math vocabulary and practice their math and logic skills.

-Most math programs give the child many problems at one sitting in order to drill on the newly learned math concept.
-That short term drill does help pass a near-term test, but it is not effective for long-term retention.
-Math on the Level replaces short-term drill with a review-over-time method that uses just five practice problems per day.
-Practice is stretched out over time, producing far better long-term retention.
+Instead of giving the child many problems at one sitting in order to drill on the newly learned math concept, Math on the Level replaces short-term drill with a review-over-time method that uses just five practice problems per day.
+With 5-A-Day review, practice is stretched out over time, producing far better long-term retention and improved motivation.

-After you have taught a new concept and the child is able to consistently complete a problem independently, the concept is put on the Review Chart (either a paper form or on the 5-A-Day auto-scheduling spreadsheet).
-A new concept is scheduled for daily review, so one of the 5-A-Day problems will give practice with the most recently learned concept.
-Then, the concept is gradually moved to less frequent review: to every 2, 3, 4, or 5 days, then to every 2, 3 or 4 weeks.
-Each day, the Review chart schedules five problems, each of which covers a different concept the child already knows, which are copied from the Teaching Guides into the child's 5-A-Day notebook.
-These five daily problems are his only independent work, and they systematically review every concept he has learned.
+Concepts that have been learned are put on a Review Chart and scheduled based on how well the child remembers them.
+New concepts start out on daily review and are gradually moved to less frequent review.
+Each day, the Review chart schedules five problems, each of which covers a different concept the child already knows.
+These five daily problems are the child's only independent work, and they systematically review every concept he or she has learned.
 If a concept is forgotten, you find up within a very short time and can re-teach and/or change it to more frequent review.